NSITonline/admin-forum/README.md

 * Create the folder to store the database files (the default folder is /data/db)
 * Make sure port 27017 is free to use

- Installing MongoDB on a Windows machine
+ Installing MongoDB on a Windows machine:
 -------

 Once you downloaded the right archive version for your system, unpack the archive file, and move the folder to C:\mongodb.
 MongoDB uses a default folder to store its files, and on Windows machine the default location is C:\data\db, so in order to create a new folder by using the command prompt , go to C:\ and execute:
 -----------